The Single Biggest Mistake Consultancies Make: Talking About Themselves

 - visible and consistent thought leadership (writing-sharing-writing-sharing), openly sharing all my learnings to build trust and help others learn from it.

 I commissioned a research study into my niche audience.
-The goal was to learn everything possible about my prospective clients: how they grow their consulting business, what their struggles are, what their ambitions are, what tools they use, which business models work best for them, and which ones fail.
+The goal was to learn everything possible about my prospective clients – consultancies: how they grow their business, what their struggles are, what their business ambitions are, what tools they use, which business models work best for them, and which ones fail.
 And many, many other things.

 I wanted to know my very narrow audience as much as I could to truly understand how to position my offering and develop my value proposition.

-Result: I am fully booked after 12 months.
+Result: I was fully booked after 12 months.

 I am 100% convinced every consultancy could do this when it's well-executed.